-Once data has been visualized, analysts often want to shift their focus among data subsets.
-As discussed later, analysts might directly select (e.g., "lasso") elements in a display and then highlight or exclude them.
-Another option is to use a suite of auxiliary controls, or dynamic query widgets \cite{shneiderman:dq}, for controlling element visibility (see Figure {fig-dqwidgets}).
+Designers have devised a variety of interaction techniques to limit the number of elements in a display.
+Analysts might directly select (e.g., "lasso") elements in a display and then highlight or exclude them; we discuss these forms of direct view manipulation in section 3.1.
+Another option is to use a suite of auxiliary controls, or dynamic query widgets \cite{shneiderman:dq}, for controlling element visibility (see Figures {fig-dqwidgets}, {fig-dqhistogram} and {fig-map}).
 The choice of appropriate widget is largely determined by the underlying data type.
 Categorical or ordinal data can be filtered using simple radio buttons or checkboxes (when the number of distinct elements is small), or scrollable lists, hierarchies, and search boxes with autocomplete (when the number of distinct elements is large, or contains arbitrary text).
-Quantitative data can be filtered using a standard slider for a single threshold value, or a range slider for specifying multiple points.
+Ordinal, quantitative and temporal data can also be filtered using a standard slider (for a single threshold value) or a range slider (for specifying multiple end points).
 When coupled with real-time updates to the visualization, these widgets allow rapid and reversible exploration of data subsets.
-Query controls can be further augmented with visualizations of their own; Figure {fig-dqhistogram} shows a range slider augmented with a histogram of the underlying values.
+Query controls can be further augmented with visualizations of their own: Figure {fig-dqhistogram} shows a range slider augmented with a histogram of underlying values.